clayrisser/green-docker/DOCKERFILE_GUIDE.md

 Cleaning up your build dependencies helps ensure your image is as small as possible.

 ### Catch **SIGINT** signal
-Use a program link tini or supervisord to catch the SIGINT signal.
+Use a program like tini or supervisord to catch the SIGINT signal.
 Otherwise, your docker container will not shutdown on `CTRL-C`, which can be frustrating to users.

 ### Use ENTRYPOINT and CMD correctly